-Zhob is situated at the distance of 330 km from Quetta and is accessible via Qilla Saifullah through Kuchlak-Zhob Highway N50.
-Its previous name was Fort Sandeman, that was derived after Robert Sandeman, the First Agent to the Governor General of Balochistan in British Regime.
+Zhob is situated at the distance of 330 km from Quetta on Kuchlak-Zhob Highway N-50 via Killa Saifullah.
+Its previous name was Fort Sandeman that was derived after Robert Sandeman, the first agent to the Governor General of Balochistan in British Regime.

-The Zhob River in this district is the main source of water and is used for irrigation in the district.
-The Zhob River originates in the Kan Metarzai mountain range and near Khajuri Kach it joins with the Gomal River, which is a part of the Indus River Basin.
+The Zhob River and several other seasonal streams are the main sources of water in the district and used for irrigation purposes.
+The Zhob River originates from the Kan Metarzai mountain range near Khajuri Kach in Muslim Bagh, and then finally it joins with the Gomal River part of the Indus River Basin.

 Zhob is located in the high mountain ranges of the Sulaiman Mountain Range.
 Most of terrains in these ranges are rugged and barren.
 Due to various seasonal streams and rivers, the area is irrigated and produces various crops such as wheat, maize, barley, sunflower, tobacco, etc. There are also several orchards of various kind of fruits such as apple, almond, apricot, cherry, pear, etc.

 Periano Ghundai, means Hill of Fairies, was an archaeological mound in the Zhob district at a distance of 3 km from the town along the Zhob River.
 It is almost similar to the Harappan civilization dated early 4,300 BC.
 It belongs to the Togau phase in Balochistan dated around 3500-3000 BC.
 Togau is a large mound at a distance of 12 km from Kalat in the Chhappar Valley of Sarawan.
 It was completely destroyed by local people after 1950.

 Silyaza is beautiful picnic spot due to its several orchards of apples, almonds, apricots, and grapes along a stream flowing in the valley.
 There are various pastures of fields of wheat and maize.